-In order to explore this database, you can enter into the search box above either (1) the surname of a businessperson; (2) a category of business, or (3) an address.
+In order to explore this database, you can enter into the search box above either (1) the surname of a businessperson; (2) a category of business, or (3) an address via a text search.
 So if a relative had several businesses over his or her lifetime, they all should be drawn together by the surname.
 The business category will identify the database total for that business over time.
 Needless to say, there were harness shops in the 19th century, gas stations in the 20th, and computer stores in the late 20th and 21st centuries.
-If you are searching for a particular surname, be sure to check the People topic’s surname index, too.
-An address will give a profile of all the businesses that operated in that building over time.
+Be sure to check the People topic’s surname index too if you are searching for a particular surname.
+If it is your surname that you are searching for, in the likely event you are researching the businesses in your family history for example, you may also want to look into the surname meaning as well.
+This may allow you to learn new details of your genealogy.
+As for an address, that will give a profile of all the businesses that operated in that building over time.

 This database has been under construction for several years by volunteers for the FCHS.
 Eric Anderson helped compile the category list.
 The lead worker has been FCHS trustee Greg Kendall.
 We think that this database will be a useful addition to our portal website.